kubernetes/enhancements/keps/sig-scheduling/5598-scheduling-cache/README.md

 If integration tests are not necessary or useful, explain why.
 -->

+Will add a few integration tests:
+ - Perf tests: Add a few tests into scheduler_perf that look at performance with the cache enabled and disabled for a few target scenarios.
+ - End-to-end consistency: Add tests that run a set of pods through the scheduler end-to-end with the cache enable and disabled.
+Ensure the scheduling decisions are the same with the cache on or off.
+Hopefully use same pod spec and node definitions from the signature_consistency_test.

 <!--
 This question should be filled when targeting a release.